Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Introduction

-We will also solve for the pair of Dirichlet-Neumann problems discussed in \cite{CarstensenDemkowiczGopalakrishnan}.
-The duality of this pair is \aVJ{used} to \aVJ{prove} well posedness of the class of DPG methods\VJ{~\cite{2010Demkowicz,2011aDemkowicz,2011bDemkowicz}}. \aVJ{We will prove this duality in a discrete setting.
-This is in general not trivial.} We use a representation in primal degrees of freedom for the Neumann problem and a representation in terms of dual degrees of freedom for the Dirichlet problem.
-It is shown that the duality relation $\phi^h = \mbox{div}\, \bm{q}^h$ continues to hold point-wise in these finite-dimensional approximations, on arbitrary \aVJ{grids}, through the use of algebraic dual polynomials. \MIG{In addition}, we prove that $\aVJ{\| \hat{\phi}^h\|_{H^{1/2}} =\ } \| \phi^h\|_{H^1} = \| \bm{q}^h\|_{H(\mbox{div})}$ \VJ{holds,} just as in the continuous setting.
+We will also solve for the pair of Dirichlet-Neumann problems discussed in \cite{CarstensenDemkowiczGopalakrishnan} and prove their equivalence in discrete sense.
+This is in general not trivial.
+It is shown that the duality relation continues to hold point-wise in these finite-dimensional approximations, on arbitrary grids, through the use of algebraic dual polynomials.

+\VJ{Finally, we will solve for a grad-div eigenvalue problem on affine and non-affine meshes using dual degrees of freedom and will show optimal convergence rates for the eigenvalues.}

-The construction of dual polynomial spaces in the one dimensional case is presented in Section~\ref{sec:Construction_of_dual}.
-In this section it is also shown how nodal sampling and edge sampling from polynomial spaces extend to Sobolev spaces. \aVJ{The derivative of dual representation will also be given in this section.} In Section~\ref{sec:2D_dual_spaces} this construction of dual spaces is extended \VJ{to} two dimensions.
-In Section~\ref{sec:mixed_formulation} a dual polynomial representation is used for the mixed formulation of the Poisson equation.
-In Section~\ref{sec:Dirichlet_Neumann} equivalence of the Dirichlet-Neumann problems~\VJ{\cite{CarstensenDemkowiczGopalakrishnan}} is proved and demonstrated by a particular example.
+\VJ{The remainder of this paper is structured as follows:} The construction of dual polynomial spaces in the one dimensional case is presented in Section~\ref{sec:Construction_of_dual}.
+In this section it is also shown how nodal sampling and edge sampling from polynomial spaces extend to Sobolev spaces.
+The treatment of multiple elements case and derivative of a dual representation will be given in this section.
+In Sections~\ref{sec:2D_dual_spaces} and \ref{sec:3D_dual_spaces} these constructions are extended to \VJ{two dimensions and three dimensions}, respectively.
+In Section~\ref{sec:mixed_formulation} a dual polynomial representation is used for the mixed formulation of the Poisson equation in the three-dimensional case with multi-elements.
+In Section~\ref{sec:Dirichlet_Neumann} equivalence of the Dirichlet-Neumann problems~\cite{CarstensenDemkowiczGopalakrishnan} is proved and demonstrated by a particular example.
+In \secref{sec:eigenvalues2} we address \varun{a} grad-div eigenvalue problem and show optimal convergence rates on affine and non-affine grids.
 Finally, in Section~\ref{sec:Conlusions} conclusions are drawn and future work is discussed.